RyanonRails/blog/source/_posts/2014-10-05-pull-requests-slash-code-reviews-dont-have-to-be-offensive.markdown

  it will do exactly that!".
 Sound familiar? _Knowing is half the battle._
  Code reviews allow you to learn about new ways of constructing/architecting code.
  It might be as simple as introducing a map instead of a loop, introducing a builder pattern or even a quick lesson in dependency injection.
- It's all about improving the clarity of code and never against the person who wrote the code.
-You can't know everything.
+ It's all about improving the clarity and quality of the code and never against the person who wrote the code.

 **Some didn't feel that they were on the same skill levels as others.**
  Sometimes it's hard to "call out" team members of higher rank.
 You might not think that your ideas carry a lot of merit,